Sudan/South Sudan Catholic Bishops' Conference

-The Sudan Catholic Bishops' Conference (SCBC) consists of all the archbishops and bishops of South Sudan and Sudan.
+The Sudan/South Sudan Catholic Bishops' Conference (SSSCBC) consists of all the archbishops and bishops of Sudan and South Sudan.

 Conference history

 The first meeting of the Ordinaries of Sudan held in Khartoum in late 1929, during the visit of the Apostolic Delegate for East Africa, based in Mombasa, Kenya, Arthur Hinsley.

 In the fifties were held periodic meetings of the Ordinaries of Sudan, until in December 1974 was established the local hierarchy and the Sudan was born Episcopal Conference, who in 1976 became known as the Sudan Catholic Bishops' Conference (SCBC).

+Following the independence of South Sudan, the bishops' conference was renamed to the current name.

 Sudan Catholic Bishops's Conference

 Its headquarters is in Khartoum.
 The statutes were approved by the Holy See in 1989.